SovereignCloudStack/zuul-mqtt-matrix-bridge/README.md

 However, there is currently no built-in support for conveniently sending these build reports to the Matrix chat.

-This project offers a straightforward solution for receiving build reports from Zuul's MQTT reporter and, using predefined template, forwarding these messages to a Matrix chat room.
+This project offers a straightforward solution for receiving build reports from Zuul's MQTT reporter and, using a predefined template, forwarding these messages to a Matrix chat room.

 ![arch](./docs/images/bridge.png)